tomzx/blog.tomrochette.com-content/agi/human-development/Human Development.md

 * Walking
 * Speaking

+> In their first few days, human infants learn to distinguish people by their odors; then, over the next few weeks, they learn to recognize individuals by sound of voice; only after several months do they start to reliably distinguish the sights of faces.
+Most likely we learn to make each of these distinctions by several different methods, and it is probably no accident that these abilities develop in a sequence that corresponds to their increasing complexity. [^7]

 # Understanding concepts/symbols

 Understanding comes from the observation of a sequence of inputs.
 Those inputs are then correlated to one another such that if you (...TBC...)